h4ka/h4ka/README.md

 - 👋 Hi, I’m Andrei
-- 👀 I’m interested in Mobile Development and Clean Code
+- 👀 I’m interested in Mobile and Frontend Development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Next.js and Svelte
 - 💞️ I’m looking to collaborate on new startup ideas
 - 📫 How to reach me: linkedin.com/in/andreizorin/